 Are dentures an inconvenience to you?
-Dental implants are a great alternative to dentures as they give you a permanent set of teeth without the inconvenience of dentures.
+A dental implant, also called endosseous implant, is a great alternative to removable dentures as they provide you permanent teeth without the inconvenience of dentures.
 No longer will you worry when you speak or eat as you won’t miss a tooth.
-No more of those moments where your dentures fall out because they have become too loose.
+No more of those moments where your denture fall out because they have become too loose.
 You no longer have to be frustrated with dentures getting fit all the time.
 With your brand new and permanent set of teeth, no longer will you worry about hiding your mouth with your palm to make sure they won’t slip out.
-You’ll be a lot more confident once you’ll have the smile that will last a lifetime.
+You’ll be a lot more confident once you undergo this periodontal plastic surgery and have the smile makeover that will last a lifetime.

 With implants, you can eat whatever you want knowing that they are as tough as your original set of teeth.
 We will help you to have a better life and live it to the fullest.
 No more of those decaying, missing teeth and dentures that are shifting and slipping out.

 According to American Academy of Implant Dentistry (AAID), “Dental implants are the closest you can get to healthy, natural teeth.
 They allow you to live the way you want to – confidently eating, smiling, laughing, talking, kissing, and enjoying all of your everyday activities without worrying about your teeth.”